 If you're eligible to receive a pension benefit in retirement, call your benefits office and ask for your accrued and projected pension benefits.

 If you were born after 1960, you're not eligible for Social Security until age 67.
-Keep in mind, if you’ll be covered by a government pension in retirement, your Social Security benefit could be even lower.
+Keep in mind, if you’ll be covered by a government pension in retirement, it may be reduced by your Social Security benefit.

-To find out what you might receive from Social Security, you can request a Social Security Statement by calling them at 1-800-772-1213, or visiting their website at www.ssa.gov.
+To find out what you might receive from Social Security, you can request a Social Security Statement by calling 1-800-772-1213, or visiting the Social Security website.

 For retirement savings, consider contributing to a 401(k), 403(b), 457 or similar plan.
 These plans come with tax benefits, such as pre-tax contributions and the opportunity for tax-deferred growth.
 Plus, investing is easy because the money comes right out of your paycheck and is automatically deducted before you have a chance to think about spending it.